solsoftware/capsula/tutorial.md

 Final state has neither inner states nor transitions.
 Final state is always steady.

-Even though it doesn't have transitions of its own, it does inherit transitions from its parent states, so the host object may continue its lifecycle, but not inside the final state's context i.e. its direct parent state.
+Even though it doesn't have transitions of its own, it does inherit transitions from its parent states, so the host object may continue its lifecycle, but not inside the final state's context i.e. not inside its direct parent state.

 A state can have an entry and / or exit action.

 Entry and exit actions are designated with ```entry``` and ```exit``` properties inside the state object.

 > Entry action is a function that gets executed once the host object enters the state in which the entry action is declared.

-Exit action is a function that gets executed once the host object leaves the state in which the exit action is declared.
+> Exit action is a function that gets executed once the host object leaves the state in which the exit action is declared.

-Entry or exit action can either be a JavaScript function (as in our example above) or a string designating a method of the host object.
+> Entry or exit action can either be declared using a JavaScript function (as in our example above) or using a string designating a method of the host object.

 Inside entry or exit function the ```this``` reference points to the host object (```application``` object in our example).
 At the same time, the single argument of entry or exit function points to the state machine object (the ```applicationLifecycle``` object in our example).

-If not final, a state can have any number of transitions to other states.

 The lifecycle of our application object starts at the ```initial``` state.
 The ```running``` and the ```pausing``` states are both simple and steady.
 The ```working``` state is a composite state.
 Apart from the initial state, it comprises the ```running``` and ```pausing``` states.
 By entering the ```final``` state, our application object terminates its lifecycle.